aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/040_ssm/040_windows_stress/_index.md

 ## Experiment Setup

-### Create CPU Stress Experiment

-First, lets create our stress experiment.
-We can do this programmatically but we will walk through this on the console.

-1. Open the [AWS Fault Injection Simulator Console](https://console.aws.amazon.com/fis/home?#Home).
-Once in the Fault Injection Simulator console, lets click on "Experiment templates" on the left side pane.

-2. Click on "Create experiment template" on  the upper right hand side of the console to start creating our experiment template.

-3. Next we will enter the description of the experiment and choose the IAM Role.
-Let's put `WindowsBurnCPUviaSSM` for the description.
-The IAM role allows the FIS service permissions to execute the actions on your behalf.
-As part of the CloudFormation stack a role was created for this experiment that starts with `FisCpuStress-FISRole`, select that role.
-Please examine the CloudFormation template or IAM Role for the policies in this role.

-{{< img "Winexperimentdescription.png" "Win Experiment Description and Role" >}}

-4. After we have entered a description and a role, we need to setup our actions.
-Click the "Add action" button in the Actions Section.
+{{% notice note %}}
+We are assuming that you know how to set up a basic FIS experiment and will focus on things specific to this experiment.
+If you need a refresher see the previous [**First Experiment**]({{< ref "030_basic_content/030_basic_experiment/" >}}) section.
+{{% /notice %}}

+### General template setup

+* Create a new experiment template
+  * Add `Name` tag of `WindowsBurnCPUviaSSM`
+  * Add `Description` of `Inject CPU stress on Windows`
+  * Select `FisCpuStress-FISRole` as execution role

+### Action definition

+In the "Actions" section select the **"Add Action"** button.

-Enter a "Name" of `StressCPUViaSSM`, and under "Action Type" select the `aws:ssm:send-command` action.
-Currently there is not an out of box Action for Windows CPU Stress Testing, so we are using the send-command action along with a command document that was deployed by our CloudFormation template.
-To view this document please reference the `WinStressDocument` resource in the [CloudFormation template](https://github.com/aws-samples/aws-fault-injection-simulator-workshop/blob/main/resources/templates/cpu-stress/CPUStressInstances.yaml).
+"Name" the action as `StressCPUViaSSM`, and under "Action Type" select the `aws:ssm:send-command` action.
+Currently there is no out of box Action for Windows CPU Stress Testing, so we are using the send-command action along with a command document that was deployed by our CloudFormation template.
+To view this document please reference the `WinStressDocument` resource in the [**CloudFormation template**](https://github.com/aws-samples/aws-fault-injection-simulator-workshop/blob/main/resources/templates/cpu-stress/CPUStressInstances.yaml).

-To find the ARN of the document that was created by the template, open a new tab and browse to the [CloudFormation console](https://console.aws.amazon.com/cloudformation/home?#/stacks?filteringStatus=active&filteringText=FisCpuStress&viewNested=true&hideStacks=false), select "Stacks", click on the stack named "FisCpuStress", then select "Outputs".
+To find the ARN of the document that was created by the template, open a new tab and browse to the [**CloudFormation console**](https://console.aws.amazon.com/cloudformation/home?#/stacks?filteringStatus=active&filteringText=FisCpuStress&viewNested=true&hideStacks=false), select **"Stacks"**, select the stack named **"FisCpuStress"**, then select **"Outputs"**.
 Copy the value of the `WinStressDocumentArn` entry as you will need it in the next step.

 Return to the FIS console and enter the ARN you copied into the "documentArn" field.
-Then set the "documentParameters" field to `{"durationSeconds":120}` which is passed to the script and the "duration" field to `2` which tells FIS how long to wait for a result.
-Finally click "Save".
-This action will use [AWS Systems Manager Run Command](https://docs.aws.amazon.com/systems-manager/latest/userguide/execute-remote-commands.html) to run the `FisCpuStress-WinStressDocument` document against our targets for two minutes.
+Then set the "documentParameters" field to `{"durationSeconds":120}` which is passed to the script and the "duration" field to `2` minutes which tells FIS how long to wait for a result.
+Leave the default “Target” `Instances-Target-1` and  select **"Save"**.

 {{< img "WinStressActionSettings.png" "Action Settings" >}}

-5. Once we have saved the action, let's edit our targets.
-Click on "Edit" in "Instaces-Target-1" card inside the "Targets" card.
+This action will use [**AWS Systems Manager Run Command**](https://docs.aws.amazon.com/systems-manager/latest/userguide/execute-remote-commands.html) to run the `FisCpuStress-WinStressDocument` document against our targets for two minutes.

+### Target selection

+For this action we need to designate EC2 instance targets on which to run the commands.
+Go to the “Targets” section, select the `Instances-Target-1` section, and select **“Edit”**.

+You may leave the default name `Instances-Target-1` but for maintainability we rcommend using descriptive target names.
+Change the name to `FisWorkshop-StressWindows` (this will automatically update the name in the action as well) and make sure “Resource type” is set to `aws:ec2:instances`.
 To select our target instances by tag select "Resource tags and filters" and keep selection mode `ALL`.
-Click "Add new tag" and enter a "Key" of `Name` and a "Value" of `FisWindowsCPUStress`.
-Finally click "Save".
+Select **"Add new tag"** and enter a "Key" of `Name` and a "Value" of `FisWindowsCPUStress`.
+Finally select **"Save"**.

 {{< img "WinEditTarget-rev1.png" "Target Settings" >}}

-6. Once we have actions and targets specified we can click on the "Create Experiment" button toward the bottom of the console to create our template.

-**_Note:_** For this experiment we did not assign a stop condition, for a workshop or lab this is acceptable.
-However, it would be considered best practice to have stop conditions on your experiments so they don't go out of bounds.
-Because we do not have a stop condition we are being asked to confirm creation of this experiment.
-Type in `create` and then hit the "Create Experiment" button again to confirm.

-{{< img "ConfirmCreate.png" "Confirm Creation" >}}

-We have created our Windows CPU stress experiment template, now lets connect to our EC2 Instance.
+### Creating template without stop conditions

+Select **"Create experiment template"** and confirm that you wish to create a template without stop conditions.

 ## Validation procedure